slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ### On geniality

 <!--
-> *"A stupid man's report of what a clever man says can never be accurate, because he unconsciously translates what he hears onto something he can understand."
--- Bertrand Russell*
 > *"Those who are able to see beyond the shadows and lies of their culture will never be understood let alone believed by the masses."
 -- Plato*
 -->